There’s plenty to read about in the text below, but here’s a short video that we produced as well.

 Side sleepers need more loft to keep their spine aligned and their heads properly supported.
 This pillow should work for that, especially if you have a smaller body type.

-If you’re a stomach sleeper (like Slumber Yard team member Kelsie), you might not even sleep with a pillow.
+If you’re a stomach sleeper, you might not even sleep with a pillow.

 Stomach sleepers usually need to keep their head pretty flat to keep it aligned with the rest of their spine.
 So unless you’re a pretty large person, this pillow might have too much loft for you to get comfortable, and may cause your neck to kink.